Southeastern Association of Law Schools Annual Meeting

 Professor at Savannah Law School

-Joseph D’Agostino is a Professor at Savannah Law School, with interests in legal philosophy and coercive intent in law.
+Joseph D’Agostino is a Professor at Savannah Law School, with interests in legal theory and coercive intent in law.

 Keith Sipe